 The Internet can also be helpful to find information about VA benefits and community resources in your area.
 This guide includes web addresses, when available.
 If computer access is not available at your facility, you can visit the public library after release.
-Computer access may also be provided at Libraries and Employment Security Department offices (referred to as Job Service Centers or Unemployment Offices).
+Computer access may also be provided at WorkSource and WorkSource Affiliate sites, WorkForce Development Council member locations, and Employment Security Department offices (referred to as Job Service Centers or Unemployment Offices).

-Section II of this guide provides information about assistance for specific needs.Section III covers basic information about seeking VA benefits.
-At the end is aChecklist that summarizes each section of this guide.
+Section II of this guide provides information about assistance for specific needs.

+Section III covers basic information about seeking VA benefits.
+The last page contains a Checklist that summarizes each section of this guide.